 Oftentimes, when downsizing or managing an estate, you need to donate items.
 Knowing where to donate what items requires some research.
 Based on our experience working in the Greater Toronto Area, below is a helpful list of donation options to consider.

-- Diabetes Clothesline - Diabetes Canada will accept a variety of goods.
+Diabetes Clothesline - Diabetes Canada will accept a variety of goods.
 Some they will pick-up, while others they would like you to drop off at the bins, as discussed above.
-Visit this link to learn more.

 Some useful donation related tips include: